inofix/lifebase-meter/README.md

 the issue tracker here.

-At the moment we have not quite decided yet how to handle all the values recieved from the sensors - e.g. while for light it is easy (i.e. Lux), we have absolutely no idea how to handle soil moisture.
+At the moment we have not quite decided yet how to handle all the value's units recieved from the sensors - e.g. while for light it is easy (i.e. Lux), we have absolutely no idea how to handle soil moisture.
 As a pragmatic approach we will just use